Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ## 1. Introduction
 ---

 The following whitepaper proposes a novel kind of token, CryptoCommodity.
-Whereas maintaniing an stabilization mechanmis to work as a currency, CryptoCommodities assume a built-in ecosystem that allows to form its own prices.
+Whereas maintaniing an stabilization mechanism to work as a currency, CryptoCommodities assume a built-in ecosystem that allows to form its own prices.
 Currencies forming their own prices deliver the true foundation for a decentralization in value, as a core principle in the blockchain industry.
 Additionally, forming its own prices is an empowering factor for the real economy.
 CryptoCommodities have being designed to allow its issuer raising capital in funding rounds to create his real economy project.

 We describe how CryptoCommodities work, what are the stages, the utilities, the requirements, the challenges, the distribution mechanims and opportunities which bring for issuers, adopters and the whole society.